Strong limit theorems for empirical halfspace depth trimmed regions: Distance between depth trimmed regions

 In order to establish the rate of convergence of $\emp(\alpha)$ to $\sR(\alpha)$ in the Hausdorff metric, we first need to study the asymptotic behaviour of the Hausdorff distance $\rho_H\bigl(\sR(\alpha),\sR(\beta)\bigr)$ as $\beta\to\alpha$.
 For this, we need a further smoothness condition on the depth function $D$.
 In the following, we fix some $\alpha\in(0,\alpha_{\max})$. \begin{enumerate} \item[(C3)] The depth function $D$ is continuously differentiable in a neighbourhood of $\partial\sR(\alpha)$ with $\grad D(x)\ne0$ for all $x\in\partial\sR(\alpha)$. \end{enumerate}

+Condition (C3) is generally difficult to check without calculating the depth function explicitly; we show in Section~\ref{sec:appendix} that it holds for uniform distributions on a sufficiently wide family of convex bodies.
 While, in general, a minimal halfspace at $x$ is not necessarily unique, the differentiability of $D$ at $x\in\partial\sR(\alpha)$ imposed in (C3) guarantees the uniqueness.
 Indeed, let $u_x$ denote the unit outer normal to a minimal halfspace at $x$, so that

 Since, by Lemma \ref{lem:level}, $x+\partial \Hx$ supports $\partial\sR(\alpha)$, which is the $\alpha$-level surface of $D$, this hyperplane is orthogonal to $\grad D(x)$.
 Hence,

 For each $u\in\Sphere$, let $\mu_u$ be the measure on $\R$, obtained as the projection of $\mu$ on the line $\{tu\colon t\in\R\}$.